Frederick Rolfe: Life

 Rolfe was born in Cheapside, London, the son of piano maker and tuner James Rolfe (c.
 1827-1902) and Ellen Elizabeth, née Pilcher.
 He left school at the age of fourteen and became a teacher.
 He taught briefly at The King's School, Grantham, where the then headmaster, Ernest Hardy, later principal of Jesus College, Oxford, became a lifelong friend.

 He converted to Roman Catholicism in 1886 and was confirmed by Cardinal Manning.
 With his conversion came a strongly-felt vocation to the priesthood, which persisted throughout his life despite being constantly frustrated and never realised.
 In 1887 he was sponsored to train at St Mary's College, Oscott, near Birmingham and in 1889 was a student at the Pontifical Scots College in Rome, but was thrown out by both due to his inability to concentrate on priestly studies and his erratic behaviour.

 At this stage he entered the circle of the Duchess Sforza Cesarini, who, he claimed, adopted him as a grandson and gave him the use of the title of "Baron Corvo".
 This became his best-known pseudonym; he also called himself "Frank English", "Frederick Austin" and "A. Crab Maid", among others.
 More often he abbreviated his own name to "Fr.
 Rolfe" (an ambiguous usage, suggesting he was the priest he had hoped to become).

 Rolfe spent most of his life as a freelance writer, mainly in England but eventually in Venice.
 He lived in the era before the welfare state, and relied on benefactors for support but he had an argumentative nature and a tendency to fall out spectacularly with most of the people who tried to help him and offer him room and board.
 Eventually, out of money and out of luck, he died in Venice from a stroke on 25 October 1913.
-He was buried on the Isola di San Michele, Venice.
+He was buried in the San Michele cemetery on the Isola di San Michele in Venice.

 Rolfe's life provided the basis for The Quest for Corvo by A. J. A. Symons, an "experiment in biography" regarded as a minor classic in the field.
 This same work reveals that Rolfe had an unlikely enthusiast in the person of Maundy Gregory.